 San Tan Valley currently includes zip codes 85142, 85143, 85140 and 85132.
 The United States Post Office determines zip codes and they pay no attention to city or area boundaries.

 I used to live in Queen Creek, now I live in San Tan Valley.
 Well unless you actually moved out of the Town of Queen Creek and into San Tan Valley, that isn't a true statement.
-Before June 23, 2009, the area now known as San Tan Valley, was called Queen Creek, not because it was part of the town, but because the Queen Creek post office delivered mail to this area and without a name, it had to be called something.
+Before June 23, 2009, the area now known as San Tan Valley, used the name Queen Creek, not because it was part of the town, but because the Queen Creek post office delivered mail to this area and without a name, it had to be called something.
 So for a time it was called Queen Creek and your mailing address was Queen Creek.
-On June 23, 2009 however, San Tan Valley became the name of this area, which as of this article, is a census designated area, in unincorporated Pinal County.
+On June 23, 2009 however, San Tan Valley became the name of this area, which as of this article, is a census designated area, in unincorporated northeastern Pinal County.

 How do I know if I live in Queen Creek?
 Simply having a zip code of 85142 does not mean you live in Queen Creek.
 Many of San Tan Valley's housing communities have an 85142 zip code, including the San Tan Foothills, San Tan Heights, Morning Sun Farms and Skyline Ranch.
 The easiest way to answer that question is to look at your trash can.
 If your trash service is provided by the Town of Queen Creek, then your property is in Queen Creek.
 If you are able to vote for the Town of Queen Creek Town Council, you live in the Town of Queen Creek.
 If not, you do not live in the Town of Queen Creek.
 You can also check your property tax bill to see if you pay the additional assessments that the Town of Queen Creek charges.
 If you are renting, check to see if your rent includes a Queen Creek rental tax.
-(Over the years, many residents who did not live or lease a place of business in Queen Creek were charged rental tax.
+(Over the years, many residents who did not live or leased a place of business in Queen Creek were charged rental tax.
 While Queen Creek has a rental tax, San Tan Valley does not.
 If you are curious as to whether or not you should be paying Queen Creek rental tax, please either call the Town of Queen Creek at 480-358-3000 or call SanTanValley.com at 602-348-0238 to verify your address.)

 How do I know if I live in Florence?
 Simply having a zip code of 85132 does not mean you live in Florence.
 Again, check your property tax bill.
 Is there an additional property tax for Florence on your bill?
 Do you pay the Town of Florence for your trash pickup?
 Do you pay franchise fees for your water, cable or electric services?
 Are you able to vote for the Town of Florence Town Council?
 If not, you do not live in the Town of Florence.
 The furthest north housing community in the Town of Florence is Anthem, even though the 85132 zip code runs up to Arizona Farms.
 So if you live in Crestfield Manor, Wildhorse Estates, Magic Ranch, Ironhorse, etc you live in San Tan Valley, not the Town of Florence.